IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

 ### Bug #1

 1.  **Give Short bug description:**
-On mobile device only a white vertical band appear in the screen on the right for the full height of the page also a white space appear at the bottom of the page for the full width of the screen
+On mobile device a white vertical band appear in the screen on the right for the full height of the page also a white space appear at the bottom of the page for the full width of the screen
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/  with chrome browser
     1. Open chrome developer tool